 'Daffodils should stay and flower for years and years,' adds Monty.

-Winter flowering pansies can breathe new life into your fall garden and brighten up garden beds and containers through the colder and darker months with their pretty blooms available in a huge array of colorful combinations.
+Winter pansies can breathe new life into your fall garden and brighten up garden beds and containers through the colder and darker months with their pretty blooms available in a huge array of colorful combinations.

 Start planting these small perennials in September to give their roots time to grow enough to survive winter.
 Plus, by planting pansies in fall, you'll get to enjoy their flowers through winter and again in spring.